estie-inc/cder/README.md

   email: 'bob@example.com'
 ```

-Label_x is the name of each record (whatever string is fine, but should be unique), and values below defines the attributes.
+Notice that, cder requires to name each record with a label (*Label_x*).
+Label can be anything (as long as it is a valid yaml key) but you might want to keep them unique to avoid accidental mis-references.

 #### Enums and Complex types